 Select a model in the Leaderboard and navigate to Evaluate > ROC Curve.

 The curve is highlighted with the following elements:

-- Circle—an indicator of the new threshold value.
+- Circle—Indicates the new threshold value.
 Each time you set a new display threshold, the position of the circle on the curve changes.

-- Intercept lines—gray lines that provide a visual reference for the selected threshold.
+- Gray intercepts—Provides a visual reference for the selected threshold.